FuelLabs/sway-applications/README.md

 - [TicTacToe](./games/TicTacToe) is a game where two players compete to align three markers in a row.

 #### Archive
 - [Automated Market Maker (AMM)](./archive/AMM/) is a decentralized exchange protocol that manages liquidity pools supplied by its users and determines prices algorithmically while exchanging assets.
-It is currently archived
+It is currently archived.

 ## Running a project